Glacier National Park Star Party Float Description

 The sleeping quarters are upstairs and include bunks for men, women, couples, and family accommodations.
 There is a pleasant living room, along with a fully equipped kitchen, downstairs.

 Glacier National Park Star Party Meeting Notes

-Guests should call our office the day prior to departure at 406-387-5555 or 1-800-521-7238 to check-in.
+Guests should call our office the day prior to departure at 406-387-5555 to check-in.
 The day of the trip, you should arrive at our office by 9:00 AM to meet your guide.
 You’ll go over your gear at that time, pack it in our waterproof dry bags, get fitted for life jackets, and then head for the river!
-We are located 1.5 miles west of West Glacier on Highway 2.
-Look for our Glacier Guides and Montana Raft sign on the north side of the highway, between mile marker 151 and 152.
-Our property is just off the highway, tucked in the trees.
-When you see our sign turn to the north and you will see us shortly thereafter.
+Click on directions for how to find us.

 This error message is only visible to WordPress admins Unsupported get request.
 Object with ID '17841400022383888' does not exist, cannot be loaded due to missing permissions, or does not support this operation.
 Please read the Graph API documentation at https://developers.facebook.com/docs/graph-api